Exclusive - U.S. still plans to send F-16s to Egypt in coming weeks

 ANTI-AMERICAN SENTIMENT

 Still, both sides of Egypt's divide have become fiercely anti-American.
-Mursi's opponents say the Obama administration supported the Brotherhood in power, while Mursi's supporters believe Washington was behind the plot to unseat him.
+Mursi's opponents say President Barack Obama's administration supported the Brotherhood in power, while Mursi's supporters believe Washington was behind the plot to unseat him.

 To Islamists, Obama's refusal so far to label the military takeover a "coup" has stoked accusations that he is a hypocrite in promoting democracy.